 In many cases, testing in production is now not just acceptable but actively encouraged.

 As said above, testing in production had a terrible reputation and it was a little difficult to overcome.
 Many individuals are still hesitant about the whole situation, which is expected.

-In this article, we will start by defining production testing and outlining why most people think it’s a waste of time.
+In this article, we will start by defining production testing (shifting testing to the right) and outlining why most people think it’s a waste of time.
 After that, we will also help you to understand why testing in production is important for your business.